 D.10 Trespassing.
 Unauthorized entry into or occupation of any University room, building, or area of the campus, including such entry or occupation at any unauthorized time, or any unauthorized or improper use of any University property, equipment, or facilities.
 Assisting another individual to enter a restricted area without authorization is prohibited under this rule, as is unauthorized possession, use, or duplication of University keys, cards, codes, or other methods of access also violates this rule.
 For purposes of this rule, a student’s University residence hall room is considered a restricted area where permission to enter must be obtained on every occasion, even if the resident’s door is not closed.

 D.11 Abuse of the Student Misconduct System.
-Disruption or interference with the orderly conduct of a proceeding governed by the Student Misconduct Procedures; falsification, distortion, or misrepresentation to a University investigator, official, or hearing officer as part of the Student Misconduct Procedures; or failure to comply with interim or final sanction(s) imposed pursuant to a complaint report and hearing governed by the Student Misconduct Procedures.
+Disruption or interference with the orderly conduct of a proceeding governed by the Student Misconduct Procedures; falsification, distortion, or misrepresentation to a University investigator, official, hearing officer, or adjudicator as part of the Student Misconduct Procedures; or failure to comply with interim or final sanction(s) imposed pursuant to a report of misconduct and/or hearing governed by the Student Misconduct Procedures.

 D.12 Violative Conduct.
 Any misconduct or action in which the University can demonstrate a clear and distinct interest as an academic institution and which seriously threatens (a) any educational process or other legitimate function of the University or (b) the health or safety of any member of the academic community, including oneself.
 Self-destructive behavior that poses an actual risk to the student’s safety is one type of misconduct that falls within the scope of this rule.